 Q: Who can you select to be a preceptor?

 - Discuss clinical and preceptor needs with your faculty adviser or the course coordinator before approaching a new preceptor.
-Faculty may be aware of VUSN graduates or previous preceptors who are practicing in your area of interest.
+Our faculty may be aware of VUSN graduates or previous preceptors who are practicing in your area of interest.

 - Gather information to give the potential preceptor.
 This may include the course overview, course objectives, the preceptor evaluation tool, the projected hours and time frame for your practicum, your CV, and your thoughts on possible projects that you would be interested in pursuing during the practicum experience.
 Please be clear on the number of hours per week that you anticipate spending with them for this experience.
 It may be 15 to 20 hours per week for 14 weeks, depending on the total number of hours required.

-- If your prospective preceptor declines, please ask him/her if (s)he has any recommendations for other possible preceptors.
+- If your prospective preceptor declines, please ask him/her if (s) he has any recommendations for other possible preceptors.
 Often times, the first person you ask may have a conflict that prevents him/her from accepting you as a preceptee for that semester, but they may have others in their chain of influence that may be able to serve as preceptors.
 Please do not take offense if someone declines to be your preceptor.
-It is usually because they know their workload levels and are smart enough to tell you that they can not give you the attention you deserve during this experience.
+It is usually because they know their workload levels and are honest enough to tell you that they cannot give you the attention you deserve during this experience.

-Q: Do I need a contract for these practicum experiences?
+Q: Do I need an education contract for these practicum experiences?

 Q: When should I advise the course coordinator of my plans for the practicum course?

 The course coordinator will generally send an email to all the enrolled students a month or so prior to the start of the semester.
 That email will request that you provide information on the preceptor and the practicum site.